-Since marijuana is detectable for much longer periods in urine than in blood (several days vs. several hours), a positive urine test constitutes much weaker proof of recent use and impairment than a positive blood test.
+A positive urine test constitutes much weaker proof of recent use and impairment than a positive blood test.

-In some jurisdictions, police are using oral swab tests on motorists.
 Under current law, police cannot compel you to take a swab test like they can a blood or urine test.
 Oral swab tests can detect marijuana for a couple of hours after occasional use or up to 36 hours in chronic users.